“How long have you been smoking Brian?”

 They win… you lose!

-That hit me like a ton of bricks!
-Over the next 15 years, it was constantly on my mind as I wondered what consequences of my smoking lay ahead of me.
+Over the next 18 years, it was constantly on my mind as I wondered what consequences of my smoking lay ahead of me.
 I was also freaked out by the realization that the more I smoked, the worse it was going to be.

-I tried to quit smoking on a regular basis but I always got to the point where I just could not resist the urge to smoke, “Just one.
+I tried to quit smoking on a regular basis, but I always got to the point where I just could not resist the urge to smoke, “Just one.
 Only one.”
 The junkie who lived inside my head kept telling me, “Come on man… it won’t kill you.
 Just smoke one lousy rotten cigarette and then we’ll get back to this quit smoking forever thing you’re in to.”

 Yeah… sure.

-“Could the next cigarette you smoke be – the one!”
+“Could the next cigarette you smoke be – the one?”

-That’s not a very pretty picture is it?
+That’s not a very pretty picture, is it?

 But… if you don’t think about what is going on inside you every time you light and smoke a cigarette, then you my friend are not living in the real world and that is going to cost you… big-time.
+If you're a little bit lucky all it will cost you is a lot of money but, if the price gets higher you will instantly become a very unhappy person.

 Half of the people who smoke will die because of it.

-The next time you are having a cigarette with a friend ask yourself this question:
+The next time you are having a cigarette with a friend ask yourself this question: "Which one of us will it be? "

-Kind of wrecks the fun of smoking doesn’t it?
+Kind of wrecks the fun of smoking, doesn’t it?

 “From the day you were born everything you did was because you wanted something for doing it.”